sanjayntms/storageTable/UserGuiders/README.md

 Example (SQL Database):

-sql
-Copy
-Edit
     -- Define the schema for a 'Users' table
   CREATE TABLE Users (
     UserID INT PRIMARY KEY,
     Username VARCHAR(50) NOT NULL UNIQUE,
     Email VARCHAR(100) NOT NULL,
     RegistrationDate DATETIME
   );

    -- Insert data that conforms to the schema
    INSERT INTO Users (UserID, Username, Email, RegistrationDate) VALUES (1, 'john.doe', 'john.doe@example.com', GETDATE());

 -- This would result in an error (missing NOT NULL field) -- INSERT INTO Users (UserID, Username) VALUES (2, 'jane.doe');